salesforce/awd-lstm-lm/README.md

 ## Software Requirements

+Python 3 and PyTorch 0.2 are required for the current codebase.

-This codebase requires Python 3 and PyTorch 0.1.12_2.
+For the original codebase which features exact reproduction hyper parameters, with the code accessible at [PyTorch==0.1.12](https://github.com/salesforce/awd-lstm-lm/tree/PyTorch%3D%3D0.1.12) release, Python 3 and PyTorch 0.1.12 are required.
+Note that the original codebase had a broken variational / locked dropout implementation which may change dropout hyper parameters when moving to the most recent version.
-If you are using Anaconda, this can be achieved via:
+If you are using Anaconda, installation of PyTorch 0.1.12 can be achieved via:
 `conda install pytorch=0.1.12 -c soumith`.

-Note the older version of PyTorch - upgrading to later versions would require minor updates and would prevent the exact reproductions of the results below.
-Pull requests which update to later PyTorch versions are welcome, especially if they have baseline numbers to report too :)

 ## Experiments

 The codebase was modified during the writing of the paper, preventing exact reproduction due to minor differences in random seeds or similar.
 The guide below produces results largely similar to the numbers reported.

+If you want to use exactly known hyper parameters, the original [PyTorch==0.1.12](https://github.com/salesforce/awd-lstm-lm/tree/PyTorch%3D%3D0.1.12) codebase features exact reproduction hyper parameters and the resulting perplexity numbers.
+Note that the original codebase had a broken variational / locked dropout implementation which may also change dropout hyper parameters.

 For data setup, run `./getdata.sh`.
 This script collects the Mikolov pre-processed Penn Treebank and the WikiText-2 datasets and places them in the `data` directory.